 - Restrictive Covenants and other Penalty Clauses - Non-compete/ non-solicitation clauses (with or without garden leave); invention/ patent ownership and rights; allowed outside employment/ activities while employed by the Employer; indemnification clauses; prevailing party attorney fee clauses; blue pencil clauses; jurisdiction clauses; and confidentiality and non-disclosure clauses (which some Employers attempt to use as back-handed non-compete/ non-solicitation clauses).

-I use tried and true checklists, hundreds of sample employment contracts, and my own expertise from years of experience.
+I use tried and true checklists, dozens of sample employment contracts, and my own expertise from years of experience.
 When necessary I also can consult with, or can direct you to consult with, tax and benefit experts toward having tax implications and related issues understood and addressed.

 A consultation with me (in person or by e-mail and telephone) can make all the difference - and a real positive impact - in your employment and career (financially and otherwise).